JessicaJuliet/webi/README.md

 **[User Story ID's 14-19]**
 * Users can easily access their bag by clicking on the basket icon in the top right corner on the navigation menu
 * Users are presented with a view of all of the services they've added to their basket on the bag page
-* Users can easily add or delete the services in their bag but clicking on the -/+ icons
+* Users can easily add or delete the services in their bag by clicking on the -/+ icons
 * When users have finished a purchase, they are presented with a clear overview of their order afterwards
 * The 'Secure Checkout' button ensures that users feel comfortable to provide payment information